razoumov/chapel/03-domain-parallelism.md

 ~~~
 {:.source}

-We will add a larger (n+2)^2 block-distributed domain largerMesh with one-cell-wide "ghost zones" on "end
+We will add a larger (n+2)^2 block-distributed domain `largerMesh` with a layer of "ghost points" on
-locales", and define a temperature array T on top of it, by adding the following to our code:
+"perimeter locales", and define a temperature array T on top of it, by adding the following to our code:

 ~~~
 const largerMesh: domain(2) dmapped Block(boundingBox=mesh) = {0..n+1, 0..n+1};